Education debate topics for Teacher Appreciation Week

 3. Strengthen personal connections with your students

 However you celebrate this Teacher Appreciation Week, know that we value you, and your thoughts!
-If you’ve used Kialo Edu to have a particularly fruitful debate with students, have a query about the platform, or simply want to say hello—you can contact us directly at feedback@kialo-edu.com, or via our Facebook or Twitter accounts.
+If you’ve used Kialo Edu to have a particularly fruitful debate with students, have a query about the platform, or simply want to say hello — you can contact us directly at feedback@kialo-edu.com, or via our our social media.
 From all of us here at Kialo Edu: we appreciate your dedication to empowering students all year round!

 Want to try Kialo Edu with your class?